codex-storage/codex-research/papers/Compact_Proofs_of_Retrievability/README.md

 ### Observations

-- Both the data and the tags are employed in the generation and verification of the proof, which guarantees that the original data was used in the generation of the proof.
-This solves the pre-image attack that other schemes are susceptible to.
+- Both the original data and the tags are employed in the generation and verification of the proof, which prevents pre-image attack that other schemes are susceptible to.
 - It potentially achieves a level of compression where at most one block worth of data and one cryptographic tag is ever needed to be sent across the network.
 - The erasure coding solves several concurrent issues.
 With an MDS erasure code and a coding ratio of 1 (K=M)
   - It is only necessary to prove that %50 of all the blocks are in place, this lowers the amount of data needed to be sampled making it constant for datasets of any size